This post may contain affiliate links. Please see my disclosure policy for details.

-You’ll wonder through a black desert, white desert, the waves of a small sand sea, a magic spring, meet fennec foxes and climb a crystal mountain!
+You’ll wander through a black desert, white desert, the waves of a small sand sea, a magic spring, meet fennec foxes and climb a crystal mountain!
 If you’re thinking this sounds like a fantasy, I’m living proof that this really does exist.

 As you moved through all this baron and mysterious land, I felt so at peace than I did in the rest of Egypt.
 It really gave me a chance to reflect and disconnect for a few days.

-I booked in my tour with Western Desert Tours.
+I booked my tour with Western Desert Tours.
 There are no permanent camps in the desert here, so your lodgings will be set up around you each evening.

 You can sleep under the stars and contemplate how small we are in this big world of ours and all your food is prepared fresh over the campfire.
 It’s a real (but safe) off-the-beaten-track adventure in the wilderness!

-To see more about my adventure and why you shouldn’t miss it, see my Western Desert Egypt post here.
+To see more about my White Desert adventure and why you shouldn’t miss it, see my Western Desert Egypt post here.